 The Intel Science and Technology Center for Secure Computing focuses on scientific research to make computing technology safe and secure for users.

-We are headquartered at the University of California, Berkeley, with participation from world-leading researchers from Carnegie Mellon University, Drexel University, Duke University, University of Illinois at Urbana-Champaign, and Intel.
+We are headquartered at the University of California, Berkeley, with participation from world-leading researchers from Carnegie Mellon University, Cornell University, Drexel University, Duke University, the University of California, Davis, the University of Illinois at Urbana-Champaign, the University of Georgia, and Intel.
 The center is funded by Intel, and includes both academics and Intel researchers working together collaboratively to make computing safer for users.

 The center is actively engaged in several research directions: